AndryK1980/ngshorten/README.md

 # Ngshort

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+## Clone the repo
+$ git clone https://github.com/AndryK1980/ngshorten.git $ cd ngshorten

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `node server.js` for a dev server.
+Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding